Moegamat-Tauriq-Osman/DigitalPortfolio/README.md

 ## Business Communication
 ### Evidence
-I completed the Business Communication training activity from the work rediness module which focused on professional communication and the importance of it in the wrokplace, covering topics like verbal and non-verbal communication in business, the use of formal language in business, tone for business emails and etiquette in virtual meetings.
+I completed the Business Communication training activity from the work rediness module which focused on professional communication and the importance of it in the wrokplace.

 <img width="1351" height="642" alt="Screenshot 2025-10-17 185104" src="https://github.com/user-attachments/assets/a15a7018-f16c-4c44-ac9a-6835ab012a13" />

-### Reflection
+### Reflection (STAR Technique)

 **Situation:** <br>
-I was required to participate in and complete the Business Communication activity as part of the work readiness module aimed at strengthening my communication in the workplace.
+I was required to engage in and complete the Business Communication activity as part of the work readiness module aimed at strengthening my communication to be professional in the workplace environment.

 **Task:** <br>
 The goal was to understand and apply professional communication practices like tone, language and etiquette in the workplace wether it being in an email or virtual setting.